nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `EVENT_INDEX` refers to the index number shown in the displayed event list.
 * The `EVENT_INDEX` must be a positive integer 1, 2, 3, …, and it must be within the range of the event list index.
-* The mailing list is saved as a CSV file `[JAR file location]/data/EVENT_TITLE.csv`.
+* The mailing list is saved as a CSV file `[JAR file location]/data/EVENT_TITLE.csv`, where EVENT_TITLE refers to the chosen event's title.
 The CSV file has 2 columns:
 `Name` and `Email`, representing the name and email for a person in the event.

 Example: